-Welcome to the Bridging Transportation Researchers (BTR) Online Conference Website!
+Welcome to the Bridging Transportation Researchers (BTR) Online Conference !

 Purpose of the Conference

-At zero cost, and practically zero carbon, BTR brings transportation engineers, planners, & policymakers together globally by removing the burden of travel, the cost of registration, & greenhouse gases associated with transport & hotelling.
-We welcome researchers and practitioners from diverse transportation areas, particularly individuals who are unable to obtain a visa or afford traveling to and participating in international conferences.
-BTR #2 is also designed to address the mass cancellation of Summer 2020 transportation conferences due to COVID-19.
+At zero cost, and practically zero carbon, BTR brings transportation engineers, planners, & policymakers together globally by removing the burden of travel, the cost of registration, & greenhouse gases associated with transport & accommodations.
+We welcome researchers and practitioners from diverse disciplines, particularly individuals who are unable to obtain a visa or afford traveling to and participating in international conferences.
+BTR also addresses the loss of summer 2020 and 2021 conferences.
+Past BTR conferences’ presentations are archived here.

 Good news for licensed professionals: You can pursue continuing education credits with this conference!
 Certificate of attendance will be provided to be used for continuing education (CE) or Professional Development Hour (PDH) credits should the activity meet the guidelines set forth by your state board.

 Thank you to our Sponsors: University of Texas at Austin’s Cockrell School of Engineering + Australia’s Road Research Board (ARRB), and to our Co-Sponsor the U.S.’s Transportation Research Board (TRB), plus the following TRB committees:

 - Traveler Behavior and Values (AEP30)

 - Innovative Public Transportation Services and Technologies (AP020)